 - Website: Astbury Centre | BBC Research Highlight | Twitter | Googlescholar | Researchgate | ORCID

-Dejian is Professor of Nanochemistry and Fellow of Royal Society of Chemistry (FRSC, 2016) based at School of Chemistry, University of Leeds.
-His group is pursuing a novel polyvalent multifunctional nanoparticle (PMN) strategy to address some important, unmet biomedical challenges.
+Dejian is Professor of Nanochemistry and a Fellow of Royal Society of Chemistry (FRSC) based at School of Chemistry, University of Leeds.
+He is pursuing a novel polyvalent multifunctional nanoparticle (PMN) strategy to address some important biological and biomedical challenges.
 Dejian obtained his BSc (Chemistry) in 1990 and PhD (organised molecular thin films, with Chunhui Huang) in 1995, respectively, both from Peking University, China.
 He received the Young Chemist Award (Chinese Chemical Society) in 1996 and the National Excellent PhD Thesis Award in 1999 (Ministry of Education, China).
-He pursued further postdoctoral research on organised molecular thin films at Cranfield University (with Geoffrey Ashwell).
+He pursued further postdoctoral research on organised molecular thin films at Cranfield University (with Geoffrey Ashwell, FRSC).
 He became interested in nanochemistry and moved to University of Cambridge (2000-2007, with David Klenerman FRS, Chris Abell FRS, and Trevor Rayment) to develop novel approaches for the controlled assembly and manipulation of functional nanostructures and smart nanoparticle sensors.
 Dejian joined University of Leeds as a Senior Lecturer in 2007 and was promoted to full Professor in Nanochemsitry in 2018.
-He has published some 135 peer reviewed papers, 2 book chapters (total citation count: 4698; H-index: 38, Goole Scholar on 12/12/2018) together with two research highlights on the BBC.
+He has published some 135 peer reviewed papers, 2 book chapters (total citation count: 4889; H-index: 40, Goole Scholar on 10/05/2019) and two research highlights on the BBC.
 Dejian is a member of the cross-faculty interdisplinary research centre, Astbury Centre for Structural Molecular Biology at Leeds.

 Dejian sits on the International Advisory Board of Particle & Particle System Characterization (an Advance Materials sister journal, Wiley VCH), serves as an Associate Editor for Computational and Structural Biotechnology Journal (Elsevier) and several other journals.

-Dejian welcome inquires from potential PhD students interested in Nanochemsitry and development of novel nano-enabled approaches to address biological and biomedical challenges.
+Dejian welcomes inquires from potential PhD students interested in developing novel nano-enabled approaches to address biological and biomedical challenges.
 The University of Leeds offers several scholarship schemes, e.g. Leeds-China Scholarship Council scholarships; Leeds Doctoral Scholarships; and others.

 - Deputy Chair, School of Chemistry Safety Committee